arviz-devs/arviz/doc/source/contributing/contributing_prs.md

 # Development process - summary
-The preferred workflow for contributing to ArviZ is to fork the [GitHub repository](https://github.com/arviz-devs/arviz/), clone it to your local machine, and develop on a feature branch.

-For some more instructions see the {ref}`pr_checklist`, for a detailed description of the recommended development process, see {ref}`developer_guide`.
+The preferred workflow for contributing to ArviZ is to fork the [GitHub repository](https://github.com/arviz-devs/arviz/), clone it to your local machine, and develop on a feature branch. the details of this process are listed on {ref}`pr_checklist`.
+For a detailed description of the recommended development process, see {ref}`developer_guide`.

 ## Code Formatting